kubernetes/enhancements/keps/sig-multicluster/1645-multi-cluster-services-api/README.md

 #### Multi-network scenario
 One of more clusters in a ClusterSet can be running on a discrete network (a non-flat network).
 An MCS controller can use the `network.k8s.io` `ClusterProperty` to determine if a cluster in a `ClusterSet` is running on a discrete network.
-In this scenario, the ServiceImport and the EndpointSlice can be generated to point to the Gateway/Loadbalancer of destination cluster.
-Note that the endpoints of the `EndpointSlice`s may only be representative of the pods backing the multi-cluster service and not real pod addresses, and may actually represent multiple pods.
-The MCS controller implementation is responsible for determining the Gateway/Loadbalancer in a cluster for a non-flat network.
-An MCS controller implementation can use a K8s [Gateway](https://gateway-api.sigs.k8s.io/) defined with an annotation `network.k8s.io: mcs-gateway` to match against a ServiceExport with the same annotation to determine the Gateway to be used.
+In this scenario.
+Note that the endpoints of the `EndpointSlice` for a cluster on discrete network may only be representative of the pods backing the multi-cluster service and not the real pod addresses.
 ##### Known limitation
-In a multi-network scenario where the `EndpointSlice`s are backed by a Gateway, there isn't currently a way (K8s native support) to proportionately distribute the traffic based on the number of endpoints behind the Gateway.
+In a multi-network scenario where the `EndpointSlice`s do not contain the actual pod addresses, there isn't currently a way (K8s native support) to proportionately distribute the traffic based on the actual number of pods.
 There is active ongoing work in SIG-Network to add an attribute to represent the number of endpoints for `EndpointSlice`s.
-This will provide a way for kube-proxy to load balance across `EndpointSlice`s when used with Gateway.
+This will provide a way for kube-proxy to load balance across `EndpointSlice`s .

 ### ClusterSet Service Behavior Expectations